Senzing/mapper-csv/README.md

 If using the python module approach, complete the following steps ...

 Review the [mappings/test_set1.py](mappings/test_set1.py).
 It was built by the csv_analyzer which incorporates the columns in the csv file into the python_template.py file.
+The next step is to edit that file to assign a data source, set the record ID and map the column values.
+The csv_analyzer stats are provided for each column so that you can see how populated each is and what the top 5 most used values look like.

 ### Simple mappings
-The next step is to assign a data source, set the record ID and map the column values.
-The csv_analyzer stats are provided for each column so that you can see how populated each is and what the top 5 most used values look like.

 #### 1. Assign a data source code
 Change this ...